superliterate poster

 comic book maker podcast

-FREE COMIC BOOK DAY COMES TO THE MORONGO BASIN!
+FREE COMIC BOOK DAY COMES TO Kingman AZ!

 Why?
 Because comic books are the #1 way to create great readers and clever people!